cyberark/conjur/design/authenticators_api.md

 - The operator understands the issue from the response and fixes it
 - The operator runs the request once again until he gets a healthy response

+#### `/info` endpoint

+Another endpoint we should address is `evoke`'s `/info` endpoint, which contains the data of the `/authenticators` endpoint (with other info such as release, version, etc.).
+This endpoint calls `http://localhost/authenticators` and adds the output to the info json.
+Having the same data in 2 different places is not optimal as it can confuse the user (and developers), so it would make sense to move the implementation of the `/authenticators` endpoint to `evoke`, and remove the `/authenticators` endpoint.
+However, as `evoke` is not part of the OSS, we will leave the implementation in the `/authenticators` endpoint and will not change the implementation in `evoke`.

 ### Security

 #### `/authenticators` Endpoint